-4.10.1 Side Power 4 HP twin prop bow thruster installed.
+4.10.1 Side Power 8 HP twin prop bow thruster installed.
 This thruster is sized to allow you to control the bow against a 2-knot current or a 15-knot breeze.
 The push button control is located on the opposite side to the shifter within easy reach of the helm station.
 The hull opening is faired for improved performance.
-The unit is powered by it own 12 VDC Optima AGM battery which is echo charged from the main house bank.
+The unit is powered by its' own 12 VDC Optima AGM battery which is echo charged from the main house bank.
 It is also equipped with a main disconnect switch and emergency by-pass wiring directly to the house bank.

-4.11 Generator
+4.11 Generator Installations

-This option is typically chosen when the vessel is equipped with high load 120VAC equipment that needs to be run away from the shore grid such as an air conditioner.
-Since the boat is equipped with the standard co-generation type inverter - the generator output can be supplemented up to 1.6kW by the inverter for momentary peak loads.
-The G37 can accommodate certain generators mounted in "pod" under the cockpit table.
-This special modification requires the addition of the mainsheet arch (Option 8.6.1) as the mainsheet loads must be relocated from the standard position.
+This option is typically chosen when the vessel is equipped with high load 120VAC equipment that needs to be run away from the shore grid, such as air conditioners.
+Since the boat is equipped with the standard co-generation type inverter - the generator output can be supplemented up to 2.5kW by the inverter for momentary peak loads.
+Available Options: